Fort Myers Car Accident Lawyer

 The booming economy and explosive growth of Southwest Florida has led to a safety crisis on the roads of Lee County.

-By 2020, more than 800,000 residents will call Lee County home.
+Lee County is the 8th most populous county, holding 3.5% of Florida's population as of June 2020.
 About 150 of those residents will be killed in traffic collisions and thousands more will be seriously injured.
 While the area has dealt with exponential growth for decades, road safety reached a crisis point in the years after the Great Recession, as annual road deaths reached triple digits.

 Florida’s minimum auto insurance law is the lowest in the nation.
 1 in 4 Florida motorists are on the road without auto insurance; the highest rate of uninsured drivers in the United States, according to the Insurance Information Institute.

 In some cases, victims of motor vehicle collisions are also confused by Florida’s status as a no-fault state.
-While it’s true the $10,000 Personal Injury Protection benefits are paid without regard to fault in the immediate aftermath of a collision, victims of more serious collisions can and should pursue damages from an at-fault party.
+While it is true, the $10,000 Personal Injury Protection benefits are paid without regard to fault in the immediate aftermath of a collision, victims of more serious collisions can and should pursue damages from an at-fault party.

-An experienced car accident lawyerz in Fort Myers should review your case as soon as possible after a collision.
-Insurance lobbyists have successfully passed a measure that could reduce PIP benefits to just $2,500 if treatment is not sought in a timely fashion (within 14 days).
-Additionally, your law firm must carefully review the facts and circumstances of your collision to identify all responsible parties and the full extent of your injuries.
+An experienced car accident lawyer in Fort Myers should review your case as soon as possible after a collision as insurance lobbyists have successfully passed a measure that could reduce PIP benefits to just $2,500 if treatment is not sought in a timely fashion (within 14 days).
+Additionally, your law firm must carefully review the facts and circumstances of your collision to identify all responsible parties, review all percentages of fault, and the full extent of your injuries.

 As the county seat, many area residents commute to work in Fort Myers, more than tripling the city’s population to 250,000 on weekdays.
 Annexed areas in East Fort Myers, including Treeline Avenue and Six Mile Cypress, continue to see construction of dozens of new communities, while older areas in Dunbar and along Palm Beach Boulevard deal with infrastructure issues, including lack of streetlights, sidewalks and marked crossings.